 Once you clear customs there is a bank and ATM to change money.
 That is what I do personally, as you get fleeced on the exchange rate outside of PNG… Particularly so at Brisbane airport!

 Access in to the arrivals area is restricted, however it is usually crowded with people from the hotels etc, but it all quite safe.
 These two guys are usually hanging about just outside the exit doors and for a small fee will pose with you…

 Transit in Port Moresby – Changing Terminals

-OK, so that was the easy bit… Emerging from customs in to the reality of Port Moresby can be a little daunting.
+The transfer to the domestic terminal is very straightforward – you turn right and walk for a couple of minutes.
+That’s it… But emerging from customs in to the reality of Port Moresby can be a little daunting.
 Very much so the first time as you will have no doubt read all sorts of bad stuff about it.

 In reality this is probably because you have a lot of luggage and look a bit flustered.
 But in your mind it will be because they are planning to rob you of your expensive dive gear and cameras!

 Transit in Port Moresby – The Domestic Terminal…

 Having made the short transfer you enter the often chaotic domestic terminal.
 Usually it is full of local people going back to their homes with enough supplies to feed an army.
 And in among the local travelers will be the divers, birders and trekkers also loaded down with lots of stuff.